My near philosophical musings about the world in general its problems and possible ways out.

 Survival obviously is not an option for them - besides that the argument is flawed in itself as it does not take the intra-state diversity into account with even peoples, nations or tribes not exactly being voluntarily part of the states.

-There is anyway there is a growing feeling among economists, political scientists and even national governments that the nation state is not necessarily the best scale on which to run our affairs.
+Anyway there is a growing feeling among economists, political scientists and even national governments that the nation state is not necessarily the best scale on which to run our affairs.
 We should better recall that far from timeless, the nation state is a recent phenomenon.

 Before the late 18th century there were no real nation states, says John Breuilly of the London School of Economics.
 If you travelled across Europe, no one asked for your passport at borders; neither passports nor borders as we know them existed.
 People had ethnic and cultural identities, but these didn’t really define the political entity they lived in.